SBA’s Economic Injury Disaster Loan (EIDL) provides working capital to small businesses suffering economic injury as a result of the COVID-19:

 - Up to $200,000 without a personal guarantee from owners.

-- SBA FACT SHEET: Application filing deadline is 21 December 2020.
-Currently accepting applications from all eligible small businesses; note: funding may lapse again.
+- SBA FACT SHEET: Application filing deadline is midnight 31 December 2021.

 - FAQ Regarding Faith-Based Organizations

 - Updated Guide to the EIDL & PPP (as of 15 April 2020)

 - Denied?
 There is an appeal / reconsideration process if SBA rejected your initial application.
 Refer to our on-demand webinar section.